bachew/shift-forex-tester-data/README.md

 $ shiftdata --help
 Usage: shiftdata [OPTIONS] INPUT_FILE OUTPUT_FILE

-  Shift data time so that daily candle closes with price at CLOSING_TIME.
+  Shift data time so that daily candle closes with price at daily closing time.

   INPUT_FILE is Forex Tester exported data with defaut settings, OUTPUT_FILE has the same format and can be imported back into Forex Tester with default